sturoscy/django_starter_kit/README.md

         |-- app
             |-- *.js</code></pre>

-When you are ready, run `./gulp javascripts`
+When you are ready, run `./gulp scripts-javascripts`

 - this will concat and minify javascripts
-- after the task is run, an app.js file will be placed in the static/javascripts/ directory
+- after the task is run, an app.min.js file will be placed in the static/javascripts/ directory
 - add the file to any template with:

 <pre><code>{% compress js %}
-    &lt;script type="text/javascript" src="{% static "javascripts/app.js" %}"&gt;&lt;/script&gt;
+    &lt;script type="text/javascript" src="{% static "javascripts/app.min.js" %}"&gt;&lt;/script&gt;
 {% endcompress %}</code></pre>

 #### CoffeeScripts